Kicking the Vietnam Syndrome

 By the end of the decade, the people and the political establishment were primed to give Reagan’s policies credit for “winning the Cold War,” although they actually had very little to do with the collapse of the Soviet empire.

-The CIA analysts had been seeing the decay there for years – mostly due to the internal failings of the communist system – but those analysts had been silenced by Reagan’s political team.
+The CIA analysts had been seeing the decay there for years mostly due to the internal failings of the communist system and its failure to keep pace with the technological advances in the West but those analysts had been silenced by Reagan’s political team.
 The new generation of politicized analysts was so conditioned to not seeing signs of Moscow’s weakness that Gates and his cohorts essentially missed the collapse of the Soviet empire.

 The First Bush Wars

-In December 1989, Reagan’s successor, George H.W.
+In December 1989, Reagan’s Vice President and his successor as President, George H.W.
 Bush, also stepped up the escalation of U.S. military interventions by dispatching U.S. forces to throttle the Panamanian army of Gen. Manuel Noriega, another fairly easy American win.
 War was starting to appear both exciting and simple.

 “We had to go in,” Saddam Hussein told Jordan’s King Hussein on the same day as the invasion, according to Secret Dossier, a 1991 book by President John F. Kennedy’s press secretary Pierre Salinger and French journalist Eric Laurent.
 “I am committed to withdrawal from Kuwait.
 It will start within days and will last several weeks.”